10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Antonio Villas-Boas/Business Insider

-Apple axed the fingerprint sensor in favor of Face ID when it killed the home button in 2017 with the iPhone X. And it has yet to bring it back.
+Apple axed the fingerprint sensor in favor of Face ID when it killed the home button in 2017 with the iPhone X. And it hasn’t brought it back.

-Samsung’s Galaxy S20 devices and last year’s Galaxy S10 devices (excluding the S10e) each have a fingerprint sensor embedded in the display, giving users a choice between unlocking their device through fingerprint or facial recognition.
-Apple’s newer smartphones, like the iPhone 11 and 11 Pro, only support facial recognition.
+Samsung’s Galaxy S20 devices and last year’s Galaxy S10 devices (excluding the S10e) each have a fingerprint sensor embedded in the display, giving users the choice to unlock their device through a fingerprint or facial recognition.

+Apple’s newer smartphones, including the iPhone 11 and 11 Pro, support only facial recognition.

 Reverse wireless charging